-Two primary depressive disorders are considered disabilities.
-For you to claim that you have a disability, you must be diagnosed with one of these disorders by a doctor and receive treatment.
-Even if treatment is not ongoing or frequent because you are in remission, you must be able to show that you have been diagnosed with one of these disorders and received some type of treatment currently or in the past.
+Two primary depressive disorders often qualify for Social Security disability benefits.
+For you to claim that you have a disability, a doctor must diagnose you with one of these disorders, and you must receive treatment.
+Even if treatment is not ongoing or frequent, you must show that you have been diagnosed with one of these disorders and received care in the past.

 Major Depressive Disorder

-However, it is important to note that for an illness to be considered a disability, it must severely impact your ability to function.
-Showing this level of impact in only two weeks is difficult.
-If you are seeking benefits for disability or you are fighting for disability protections, you may need to establish that symptoms have persisted for much longer than two weeks.
+For an illness to be considered a disability, it must severely impact your ability to function.
+Showing this level of impact after only two weeks may be difficult.
+If you are seeking disability benefits, you may be asked to establish that symptoms have persisted for much longer than two weeks.

 Persistent Depressive Disorder (Dysthymia)

-Medical documentation of a depressive disorder should be fairly simple to obtain if you have already been diagnosed and receiving treatment.
-This is simply statements from your psychiatrist or therapist and anyone else who treats your depression.
+Medical documentation of a depressive disorder can be obtained after you have been diagnosed and received treatment.
+Documentation can include medical records, test results, and statements from your psychiatrist, therapist, or anyone who treats your depression.

 The medical documentation must show that you have at least five of the following symptoms: